 It is published annually online and all its contents are freely available.
-It is a bilingual publication, with all its texts in English and Spanish.
-It includes both original academic articles, peer-reviewed and evaluated following the usual protocols of scientific journals, as well as other informative but more visual articles, news and reviews, with the ultimate goal of bridging the gap that continues to exist between the academic and professional worlds today.
-For this reason, it also gives voice to the masters of traditional construction and there is particular focus on their crafts.
+It is a trilingual publication, where texts can be sent in English or Spanish and in which a large part of its contents is translated into both these two languages and into Portuguese.
+It includes both original academic articles, peer-reviewed and evaluated following the usual protocols of scientific journals, as well as other articles, news and reviews.
+With the goal of bridging the gap that continues to exist between the academic and professional worlds today, it also gives voice to the masters of traditional construction and there is particular focus on their crafts.

 It is organized by INTBAU Spain and the Rafael Manzano Prize for New Traditional Architecture, thanks to the generous support of the Richard H. Driehaus Charitable Trust, through a donation to the Chicago Community Trust for the Richard H. Driehaus Charitable Fund.

 INTBAU Spain was established in the year 2012 with the aim of creating and expanding a more operational and active network which is able to bring together those people and institutions which share the goals of INTBAU in Spain.
 From its very beginning, this network aims not only to develop initiatives of its own, but also to act as a platform for collaboration and interchange of information as well as to contribute to promoting other related initiatives organized by its members.